Mirahkeyz/Darey.io-Projects/Project-17/Readme.md

 # Prerequisites:

 - AWS account;
-- AWS Identify and Access Management (IAM) credentials and programmatic access.
+- AWS Identify and Access Management (IAM) security credentials and programmatic access.
 - Set up AWS credentials locally with aws configure in the AWS Command Line Interface (CLI)

   To write quality Terraform codes, we need to:

 - Understand the goal of the desired infrastructure.
 - Ability to effectively use up to date Terraform documentation.
-Click here

 The resources to be created include: